Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework: Meta-Learning Adaptation Guarantees

 This observation suggests that we should meta-learn basis functions $\feat_i$ corresponding to a \textit{large} space of models $\mathcal{H}_{\feat_i}$.
 Since $\mathcal{H}_{\feat_i}$ contains linear combinations of the elements of $\feat_i$, \textbf{A\ref{assum:capacity_model}} thus motivates learning features that are \textit{orthogonal}.
 To this end, we propose augmenting the meta-learning objective with the following regularizer:

-where $\alpha_\mathrm{\perp reg}\,{>}\,0$ controls the strength of this regularization, the $\bm{W}_\ell^i$ are the weights of the neural network basis functions $\feat_i$, and each $\bm{I}_\ell$ is an identity matrix of appropriate dimensions.
+where $\alpha_\mathrm{\perp reg}\,{>}\,0$ controls the strength of this regularization, the $\W_i^\ell$ are the weights of the neural network basis functions $\feat_i$, and each $\bm{I}^\ell$ is an identity matrix of appropriate dimensions.
 As derived, theoretically analyzed, and empirically validated in \cite{Jia2019}, this regularizer improves generalization.
-Also, this term incurs marginal computational overhead compared to the orthogonality regularizer for \alpaca previously proposed in \cite{BanerjeeHarrisonEtAl2020} to encourage interpretability of the model.
+Also, it incurs marginal computational overhead compared to the orthogonality regularizer for \alpaca previously proposed in \cite{BanerjeeHarrisonEtAl2020} to encourage interpretability of the model.
 Beyond generalization, for our model with last layer adaptation, orthogonal features also lead to better statistical properties when adapting each $\k_i$ through least-squares estimation with \eqref{eq:bayesian_updates}, see \cite{GreeneEconometrics}.

-\textbf{$\boldsymbol\beta$-regularization:} Another aspect which can be regularized during offline meta-learning to improve downstream performance is $\beta_i$, which controls the size of the confidence sets for the model parameters $\k_i$.
-With expressive neural network features $\feat_i$, multiple settings of the neural network weights and of the prior parameters $(\smash{\kbar_{i,0}, \bLambda_{i,0}})$ can yield a model satisfying assumptions \ref{assum:capacity_model} and \ref{assum:calib}.
-In this case, it is preferable to select features and prior parameters that lead to lower values of $\beta_i$.
+\textbf{$\boldsymbol\beta$-regularization:} Another aspect which can be regularized during offline meta-learning to improve downstream performance is the scaling factor $\beta_i$, which controls the size of the confidence sets for the model parameters $\k_i$.
+With expressive neural network features $\feat_i$, multiple settings of the neural network weights and of the prior parameters $(\smash{\kbar_{i,0}, \bLambda_{i,0}})$ can yield a model satisfying Assumptions \ref{assum:capacity_model} and \ref{assum:calib}.
+As larger values of $\beta_i$ yield more conservative confidence sets, it is preferable to select features and prior parameters that lead to lower values of $\beta_i$.
 To do so, we propose adding regularization to encourage meta-learning representations with lower values of $\beta_i$ without compromising on safety.

 We note from \eqref{eq:beta_bound} that the value of each $\beta_i$ depends on the ratio between the maximum and minimum eigenvalues of the prior and posterior precision matrices $\bLambda_i$.
 If $\bar\lambda(\bLambda_{i,0}) \le 1$ (which can be enforced by rescaling the features $\feat_i$), then